ibm-cloud-docs/fortigate-10g/explore-firewalls.md

 |**Remote Access VPN**| |![Checkmark icon](../icons/checkmark-icon.svg)|||||![Checkmark icon](../icons/checkmark-icon.svg)|
 {: row-headers}
 {: class="comparison-table"}
-{: caption="Table 1: A comparison of IBM's firewall offerings" caption-side="bottom"}
+{: caption="A comparison of IBM's firewall offerings" caption-side="bottom"}
 {: summary="This table shows all of IBM's firewall offerings, and provides links to their documentation."}